trentgill/trentgill.github.io/now.md

 221122 - i made an update. aren't you impressed?<br>
 221122 - another line at the end<br>
 221122 - i'm sitting at the table with taylor. it's nice<br>
+221123 - i wrote this on the command line by entering 'x' then my message<br>